U.N. expert accuses White House of 'onslaught' against media | Politics

 "Clearly the signature issue over the past four years now has been the way in which this particular president addresses the media: The way he denigrates the media, denigrates freedom of expression," he told journalists in Geneva.
 Kaye specified that the so-called onslaught consisted of criticism of reporters and spreading "disinformation," as well as partnerships with conservative media organizations.

-The White House did not immediately respond to a request for comment.
-Asked about the impact of that on press freedom around the world, he said: "There clearly is a Trump effect, a very negative one," adding that previous U.S. administrations had been more critical of attacks on the press, such as the killing of Saudi journalist Jamal Khashoggi.
+"No other Administration has been as transparent as President Trump's, and we expect all of the news to be fair and accurate," White House spokesman Judd Deere told Reuters in a statement, adding "this President is not going to back down from calling out lies."
+When Kaye was asked about the impact of that on press freedom around the world, the special rapporteur said: "There clearly is a Trump effect, a very negative one," adding that previous U.S. administrations had been more critical of attacks on the press, such as the killing of Saudi journalist Jamal Khashoggi.
 He added that the Trump administration has created a global culture of permissiveness.

 Kaye also raised broad concerns about government crackdowns that has worsened with the COVID-19 pandemic in a trend he described as "very disturbing" and contributing to the spread of the disease.
 "Unfortunately often under the guise of trying to restrict disinformation, governments have resorted to old tools of clamping down on the free flow of information," he said, without naming specific countries.